Particle Systems arising from an anti-ferromagnetic Ising model: The particle model for

 The locations of the particles are independent and Bernoulli($\frac{x}{1+x}$).
 It now remains to look at the dynamics.

-\begin{prop} For an arbitrary horizontal line, dimers over the {\bf b} edges are iid with distribution Bernoulli($(1/2 - \frac{\sqrt{1 - x}}{2 \sqrt{1 + x}}$). \end{prop} \begin{proof} We consider an arbitrary horizontal line.
-Suppose that $L_i$ represents the event that a dimer covers a {\bf b} edge going left (i.e. from $v_5$ to $v_1$) where $i$ represents the position of $v_4$ on the horizontal axis.
-Let $R_i$ denote the event that a dimer covers a {\bf b} edge going right (i.e. from $v_6$ to $v_1$) where $i$ represents the position on the lattice $v_4$ on the horizontal axis.
+\begin{prop} For an arbitrary horizontal line, dimers covering {\bf b} edges are iid with distribution Bernoulli($1/2 - \frac{\sqrt{1 - x}}{2 \sqrt{1 + x}}$). \end{prop} \begin{proof} We consider an arbitrary horizontal line.
+Suppose that $L_i$ represents the event that a dimer covers a {\bf b} edge going left (i.e. a dimer covers the edge $(v_5,v_2(0,-1))$) from the fundamental domain corresponding to $U(i,t)$ for $t$ fixed.
+Let $R_i$ denote the event that a dimer covers a {\bf b} edge going right (i.e. a dimer covers the edge $(v_6,v_1(-1,0))$) from the fundamental domain corresponding to $U(i,t)$ for $t$ fixed.
 We first consider the probability of two left going {\bf b} edges a distance $n$ away.
 Without loss of generality, we can consider one of these edges to be located at the origin.
+This is given by